 ADDED SUGAR CONTENT:

 A lot (nearly all) of store-bought smoothies contain some kind of added or free sugar.
 This could be in the form of honey, sugar, fruit juice or syrup, flavoured yoghurt or sweetened milk.
-Alternatively, they might contain sugar substitutes to keep palates that are accustomed to excessive sweetness satisfied.
+Alternatively, they might contain sugar substitutes to keep palates accustomed to excessive sweetness satisfied.

 THE NUTRIENT BALANCE: